ubccpsc/310/README.md

 <!-- **There will not be any labs during the first week of class.** -->

 If you are on the waitlist, please attend any lab that works for you until you are able to get in the course.
 Lab sections must be finalized by the add/drop date.
+If you have course conflicts in your schedule that prevent you taking labs with available seats, please talk to the CS advisors; unfortunately the course staff is not able to control who is in the lab or lecture.

 | Lab | Time				 |
 | :-- |:-- 				 |